Section508Coordinators/Dev-Auto-Pipeline-Ex/README.md

 - generate the html axe report via `yarn generate-pa11y-axe-report`
 - generate the html htmlcs report via `yarn generate-pa11y-htmlcs-report`
 - navigate in the filesystem to the `dist` directory and you'll see the subdirectories with the respective reports

+# Package versions

+This repository is structured as a monorepo with 2 different sub-projects and a top level structure for building the full system.

+Periodically package audits should be performed to check for outdated or vulnerable dependencies.
+This can be done in several ways. `npm audit` can be run in the home directory and each of the 'packages' subdirectories'.
+This will give a report showing dependencies that require attention.